biril/backbone-faux-server/README.md

 Reference
 ---------

 The following list, while not exhaustive, includes all essential parts of the BFS API.
-The ommitted bits are there to aid testing and fascilitate fancier stuff you probably won't ever need.
+The omitted bits are there facilitate fancier stuff you probably won't ever need.
 Further insight may be gained by taking a look at
 [the examples](https://github.com/biril/backbone-faux-server/tree/master/examples),
 [the test suite](https://github.com/biril/backbone-faux-server/tree/master/test) and - of course -
 [the source](https://github.com/biril/backbone-faux-server/blob/master/backbone-faux-server.js).
+For the latter, an [annotated version](http://biril.github.io/backbone-faux-server/) is also maintained.

 ### Methods